radrich/richarmstrong.net/_classes/get-inspired-explore-your-city.md

 # {{ page.title | widont }}
 ## {{ page.subtitle | widont }}

 This class is about getting inspired in a deeper, truer, and more authentic way—by *your* city.
 In the real world.
-Where you can absorb the unique inspiration your city is offering you.
-You’ll learn why stepping outside and exploring your city inspire you, and lead to more meaningful and creative work.
+Where you can absorb the unique inspiration offered to you by your city.
+You’ll learn why stepping outside and exploring your city inspires you—and how it leads to more meaningful and creative work.

 **Take the class in video *or* audio format in the following places:**

-- **TapTapKaboom School:** [The video class](https://ttkb.me/get-inspired), which includes the audio class, and [the audio-only class](https://ttkb.me/get-inspired-audio) are available as once-off purchases.
+- **TapTapKaboom School:** [The video class](https://ttkb.me/get-inspired) (which includes the audio class) and [the audio-only class](https://ttkb.me/get-inspired-audio) are available as once-off purchases.
 - **Skillshare:** [The video class.](https://ttkb.me/get-inspired-sk) You’ll need a Premium Skillshare membership (very much worth it).
 If you’ve never used Skillshare before you, use [this link](https://ttkb.me/get-inspired-sk) to get a 14-day free trial.
 You’ll be able to watch this class and tons of others for free during that time.
 - **Listenable:** [The audio class.](https://ttkb.me/get-inspired-listenable) Listenable has some amazing audio-only content.
 It’s also a memebership service.
 Use [this link](https://ttkb.me/get-inspired-listenable) to get a 7-day free trial.
 You’ll be able to listen to this class and a whole bunch more for free during that time.